 RSAA co-sponsored an Australian researcher to spend time workng overseas with other Rett researchers;

 We agreed to participate in a drug trial which is likely to get underway here later this year;

 The Association let it be known that it is interested in organising the 2020 World Congress on Rett syndrome.

-The 2016/17 Committee consisted of parents and siblings (see page 6) from across Australia with only the Territories not being personally represented.
+The 2016/17 Committee consisted of parents and a sibling (see end of report) from across Australia with only the Territories not being personally represented.
 Committee meetings were conducted over the phone once a month.
 Those Committee members who could make it, met face to face on one occasion, that being in Melbourne at our AGM.
 Pictured at last year’s meeting were Bill Callaghan (VIC), Jayne Bowden (TAS) (middle) and Kirsty Sale (SA).

 On behalf of all those involved with RSAA, I thank each of the Committee for their support and for what they have given of themselves to others.